GWan1234/UNRAID_status-screen-FT232H-spi/README.md

 The project has undergone significant changes that have not been tracked via `git` but the end-goal has been making the main script highly fault-tolerant and passably performant under the constraints of a high-level language interacting with low-level hardware.

 > [!NOTE]
-> This project additionally is the author's first foray into Python programming; prior to this project I did not have any Python experience whatsoever.
+> This project additionally is the [author](https://github.com/WeegeeNumbuh1)'s first foray into Python programming; prior to this project I (WeegeeNumbuh1) did not have any Python experience whatsoever.
 With that in mind, there is potentially unrealized optimizations that can be done, but alas, as this project stands, it should work *good enough*.

 ### What it looks like: